 Some examples of the typical attorney fees charged by lawyers in our firm:

-- James “Jake” Gilbreath - 10 year lawyer; Board Certified in Family Law; retainer fees starting at $10,000 for Divorces with children & $7,500 for other types of cases; handles cases all over Texas;
+- James “Jake” Gilbreath - 10 years as a lawyer; Board Certified in Family Law in 2014; retainer fees starting at $10,000 for divorces with children & $7,500 for other types of cases; handles cases all over Texas;

 - Associate Attorneys - Retainer fees ranging from $2,500 to $7,500 in most cases.

 How will you pay for fees that go over the retainer fee?
 In a divorce, you may be able to require your spouse to pay your attorney fees.
-Otherwise, clients often have to borrow from friends, family or credit cards or banks.
+Otherwise, clients often have to borrow from friends, family, credit cards and/or banks.

 How do you know what you owe?
-You will get a monthly invoice that will show this.
-Our firm will send the client monthly invoices which provide detail of how time was spent working on the case, the cost for that month, and the amount of funds remaining in that client's trust.
+You will receive invoices that provide detail of how time was spent working on the case, the cost for that invoice period and the amount of funds remaining in that client's trust account (retainer balance).